-8 Cancer Myths to Stop Believing
+8 Cancer Myths Debunked

 Although more is still more to be known about the condition that affects an approximate one out of every three Americans, there are common misconceptions circling around cancer that deserve clarification.
 From answering "Does sugar feed cancer?" to myths about cancer causes, bistroMD is here to sift through the confusion and offer sound advices.

 While there are multiple unmodifiable risk factors that may cause cancer, there are also preventative measures one can implement to reduce the likelihood or prevent its occurrence, including diet, exercise, and smoke cessation.
 Additionally, just because you may have a "cancer gene," does not mean a final destination of a cancer diagnosis.